 The members of our nominating and corporate governance committee are Gerald Chan, A. Sinclair Dunlop and Stephanie Monaghan O'Brien, and Dr. Chan is the chair of the nominating and corporate governance committee.
-Effective at the time of this offering, our nominating and corporate governance committee's responsibilities will include:
+Our nominating and corporate governance committee's responsibilities include: